Write down your story

-- Documents that tie the conditions in your country to your claim
+- Documents that connect conditions in your country to your claim

-- Other places you stayed within your country to avoid persecution.
+- Other places you stayed in your country to avoid being treated badly

 Translate all documents

-All evidence must be translated into English or French, which can take time.
-Ensure it is done as soon as possible.
-Confirm with your legal representative which documents need to be translated.
+All evidence must be translated into English or French.
+This takes time so do it as soon as possible.
+Check with your legal representative about what you need to get translated.

 Keep a copy of all your documents